hekatonkheirex/dotfiles-hyprland/README.md

 ## Installation
 1. Do a fresh Arch Linux installation. *Remember to install `git` package during installation*. *You can also install on your existing installation, just skip to section 5*.
-2. Install `paru`. *You can install whatever version you like, I prefer de binary version*. *You can also use whatever AUR helper you want, but remeber to uninstall `paru` at the end of the installation or remove the `paru-bin` line inside the `pkglist.txt` file*
+2. Install `paru`. *You can install whatever version you like, I prefer the binary version*. *You can also use whatever AUR helper you want, but remeber to uninstall `paru` at the end of the installation or remove the `paru-bin` line inside the `pkglist.txt` file*
 ```
 git clone https://aur.archlinux.org/paru-bin.git
 cd paru-bin